CALL FOR WORKSHOPS

 \documentclass[sigconf,natbib=true]{acmart}

-Accepted abstracts will be published in the conference proceedings.
+Note that extended abstracts for accepted workshops will be published in the conference proceedings.

 Workshop Evaluation Criteria